ViviLearns2Code/vivilearns2code.github.io/_posts/2018-11-11-getting-started-with-nlp-part-i.markdown

 * discard everything but the processed text and the sentiment class
 * store processed dataset in parquet files

 The above steps are applied before using spaCy.
 With spaCy, I can drop punctuations and non-alphabetic tokens.
-Since spaCy's stop word list contains words which I consider important for sentiment analysis (e.g. "not", "very"), I use our own custom stop word list.
-I use the recommended `nlp.pipe()`, which is internally optimized for processing sequences of texts.
-After processing, I throw away all reviews with less than 5 tokens, leaving a 2GB dataset with
+Since spaCy's stop word list contains words which I consider important for sentiment analysis (e.g. "not", "very"), a custom stop word list is used.
+After processing, I throw away all reviews with less than 5 tokens, leaving a 1.5GB dataset with

 * 5,959,966 English reviews, among which
 * 3,951,361 are positive with an average length of 61.67 tokens